Skip to content

 Scenario: Monthly compliance reporting requiring both data analysis and visual form submission.

-"Analyze all completed audit processes this month, identify any non-compliance issues, and prepare a summary report with statistics."
+"Analyze all completed audit processes this month, identify any non-compliance issues, and prepare a summary report with statistics.
+Export to CSV for backup."

-"Open the government compliance portal in the browser, navigate to the monthly report section, and fill in the form with the statistics from the report."
+"Open the government compliance portal in Chrome, navigate to the monthly report section, and fill in the form with the statistics from the CSV file.
+Take screenshots of each step for audit trail."

 Best practices for hybrid automation